MikeHopley/ftl-ships-guide/engi-b.md

 You have a lot to sell at a store, especially if you get free crew early.
 AP Drone sells for 17, Repair Drones for 15 each, and DRB for 25.
 Heavy Ion sells for 22.
 This gives a total of **94 scrap** in sellable items.

 Until you get more crew, try to keep one Repair Drone and the AP Drone.
-Selling all the drones is probably worth it to secure a weapon, like a Flak 1.
+Selling all the drones is probably worth it to secure a weapon.
 Boarding events can be sketchy without the AP drone, but still manageable with exact technique.
 The main danger is boarding events together with a ship fight; nevertheless, having better weapons helps a lot with the ship fight.

 Because you are so vulnerable, typically rush shield upgrades.
 Rushing shields also gives more chances for early crew kills.
 Use the Heavy Laser as a shield-breaker, so you can ion O2.